 Being part of a large company can give employees countless opportunities to contribute.
 “We are all complex creatives with many different facets of our personalities,” says Susman.
 “It’s ultimately up to us to not let ourselves be put in a box.”

 Make the Most of the Professional Opportunities You Get

 Sahni and Susman each challenged their own career preconceptions.
 Changing career direction can be a frightening prospect, especially for young professionals.
 It can also be the first step on a professional journey toward a long career with nearly infinite opportunities for growth.

-“Getting out of your comfort zone can help you develop new skills that will allow you to be even more effective when you work in your areas of strength,” says Frank D’Amelio, Pfizer’s Chief Financial Officer and Executive Vice President, Global Supply.
+“Getting out of your comfort zone can help you develop new skills that will allow you to be even more effective when you work in your areas of strength,” says Frank D’Amelio, Pfizer’s former Chief Financial Officer and Executive Vice President, Global Supply.